One of the best ways to get the holiday season started is with a trip to see the Lake Lanier Lights at the Lake Lanier Islands Resort!

 5. Dress Warmly.
 It can get really cold spinning through the air on the carnival rides.
 My son thought a simple sweatshirt would do, but as the night wore on, he got cold and wanted to leave well before the others were ready.

 To make a visit truly magical, spend the night at the Legacy Lodge at Lake Lanier Resort.
-Although we have not done this, we asked the PR folks for some tips, and here is what they said.
+They have so many great packages, that make spending the night at the resort even more exciting for your little ones.

 Book the Ultimate Santa Package and enjoy a visit with Santa, breakfast buffet and a bed time story and tuck-in with Santa’s favorite elves.

 Or try the Elf Tuck-In Package where your children will enjoy a tuck-in from one of Santa’s elves, with a bedtime story plus milk and cookies.
 In the morning, you and your crew can go to Sidney’s for buffet breakfast for the family!